All Episodes

 Because that is the legal standard.

-So they did it, they designed it to protect Hillary Clinton.
+They designed it to protect Hillary Clinton.

-And what Dershowitz is pointing out is what Comey did, you know, was universally criticized for going beyond what his responsibility is as in terms of stating whether or not there's sufficient evidence to indict in this particular case Clinton.
+And what Dershowitz is pointing out is what Comey did, you know, was universally criticized for going beyond what his responsibility is in terms of stating whether or not there's sufficient evidence to indict in this particular case Clinton.

-Anyway, but Comey did that, and everybody criticized him.
+Anyway, but Comey did that and everybody criticized him.

 I want Mueller to go testify.